Agile Requirements Engineering

 Evolution

-The most effective software architecture approach is Domain Driven Design.
+The most effective software architecture approach is Domain-Driven Design.

 Event Storming is a collaborative analysis practice that brings together domain experts and developers for a common understanding of the needs to be realized.
 Conducted in the form of a workshop, its purpose is to quickly discover what is happening in the software domain.
 Compared to other methods, it is extremely light and intentionally does not require any computer support.
 The result is expressed in sticky notes on a wall.